emad-elsaid/emad-elsaid.github.io/_posts/2021-02-16-sound approach for a p2p social network which falls back to current web.md

 # Second: Protecting my data

-- I will create a openPGP key pair for signing and a sub key for encryption
+- I will create an openPGP key pair for signing and a sub key for encryption
 - I will sign and encrypt my files with the keys so only me can read it and make sure no body else edits it.
-- File are now formatted in openPGP format on disk.
+- Files are now formatted in openPGP format on disk.

 # Third: Exchanging my data